 dpkg -S {/path/to/file}

-# dpkg -S /bin/netstat
+$ dpkg -S /bin/netstat

-Search for package or package description
+How do I search for package or package description?

 Some times you don't know package name but aware of some keywords to search the package.
 Once you got package name you can install it using apt-get -i {package-name} command:

-apt-cache search "Text-to-search" apt-cache search "httpd" apt-cache search "web server" apt-cache search "web server"| grep something
+apt-cache search "web server"| grep something

-Find out all the Debian package which can be used for Intrusion Detection
+Find out all the Debian package which can be used for intrusion detection

 Type the following command:

-# apt-cache search "Intrusion Detection"
+code>$ apt-cache search "Intrusion Detection"

 Find out all sniffer packages, run:

-# apt-cache search sniffer
+$ apt-cache search sniffer

 Find out if Debian package is installed or not (status)